July 3, 2019

 AWS big-hitters and heavyweights, all evangelists and developer advocates, tried hard to educate the audience about AWS, its major services, and infrastructure specifics.
 In the meantime, the audience was knowledgeable and passionate, eager to learn and network, which was noted by pretty much every speaker.

 AWS DevDay Kyiv was a fairly big event and featured many more sessions than any attendee could hope to visit over a day.
-Thankfully all keynote videos are now available at Provectus’ YouTube channel here.
+Thankfully all keynote videos are now available at Provectus’ YouTube channel and AWS web-site here.

 Did you attend AWS DevDay in Kyiv?
 I’d love to hear about your experience there.
 Feel free to share feedback on social media!